lineshdave/hadoop-projects/Pig/Total Stock Volume.md

 ## Total Stock Volume of Stocks (subset)

 ### Problem Statement
 Find the total stock volume of each traded stock found in the subset of the dataset uploaded in the HDFS directory.
+Store the results in a fashion ordered by stock volume in a descending order.

 ### Pig Script
 <pre>